awslabs/deeplearning-emr/mxnet-spark/README.md

         return mod
 ```

 We will download and instantiate MXModel object once on the first call to the predict method.
-The predict transformation method also takes a 4-dimensional array holding a batch (of size `args['batch']`) of images and calls the MXNet module `forward` method to produce the predictions for that batch of images.
+The predict transformation method also takes a 4-dimensional array holding a batch (of size `args['batch']`) of color images (the other 3 dimensions of RGB) and calls the MXNet module `forward` method to produce the predictions for that batch of images.

 *Note that we are importing the `mxnet` and `numpy` modules within this method for the reasons discussed in the note earlier.*
 ```Python